Echinops6718/HealthInfo/Pyrroloquinoline Quinone.md

+Pyrroloquinoline Quinone, also known as PQQ, is commonly found in soil and interstellar dust, and may be part of what's allowed life to occur on Earth.
+Present in all tissues in mammals, many foods, and with high levels in breast milk, animals with diets deficient in PQQ have reduced growth and reproductive capacity.

-Pyrroloquinoline Quinone, also known as PQQ, is an anitoxidant with neuroprotective effects, improving cognitive and mitochondrial function, including increasing mitochondrial ATP production and biogenesis.
+Acts as an antioxidant with significantly more effective free radical elimination than vitamin C. Provides neuroprotective and nootropic effects, improving cognitive and mitochondrial function, including increasing mitochondrial ATP production and biogenesis.

 Protects thyroid function in Hashimoto’s hypothyroidism and Graves' disease.

+Protects against ionizing radiation damage.

 Heals intestinal injuries by improving maintainance of the GI mucosal epithelial barrier and improving regulation of intestinal microbiota.

+Improves both capacity to sleep and maintain wakefulness.

 Improves generalised organ repair, protecting cardiovascular, liver, and kidney structure and function.

 Improves insulin sensitivity and may help prevent metabolic disorders.

 Restrains many types of cancer cells from being capable of malignancy, induces cell death in many types of cancer cells while protecting healthy cells, and improves outcomes of many conventional cancer treatments.

+Increases production of nerve growth factor as well as Schwann cells, likely improving both nerve and myelin sheath regeneration.

+Likely reduces injury from acute heart attack, regardless of whether PQQ is supplemented before or within a few hours after the ischemic event.
+PQQ also likely has more significant ability to reduce heart attack injury than metoprolol.

 May delay chronological aging and ameliorate age‐related conditions by acting as an effective senomorphic agent.